-Jonathan Hughes is a partner in the Utilities Group and Public Finance Group, representing businesses, utilities and municipalities in their corporate, regulatory, litigation and financing issues.
+Jonathan Hughes is a partner in the Utilities and Municipal Law Group, representing businesses, utilities and municipalities in their corporate, regulatory, litigation and financing issues.

 In the utility industry, Jon has experience in assisting clients with natural gas issues, including gas cost adjustment proceedings.
 He also represents water and sewer utilities with rate changes and service territory disputes.
 Jon advises on issues involving certificates of territorial authority (CTA) for gas and sewer clients and service areas for water utilities.
 In addition, his work in the energy sector includes co-generation facility and renewable energy (solar, wind and biomass) agreements, financing, zoning, construction and regulatory issues.